Sophie Jeannopoulos — Biographical Data (Joint Medical Authority, 1960)

 page 11 of 11 open ↗

-The single most evocative document in the family record.
-Sophie’s eleven-page hand-written biographical statement, dated June 22, 1960, filed with the Joint Medical Authority.
-It tells the story of her Warsaw childhood, her parents (a Warsaw obstetrician killed at Majdanek, a devout Catholic mother), her older sister lost to meningitis before Sophie was born, her wartime years in France, and her meeting with Constantine.
+Eleven hand-written pages in Sophie’s own English, from 1960.
+The single most evocative document in the family record — and the cornerstone source for the Polish-side narrative on this site.
+Sophie’s biographical statement, dated June 22, 1960, filed with the Joint Medical Authority.
+It tells the story of her Warsaw childhood, her parents (a Warsaw obstetrician killed at Majdanek, a devout Catholic mother), her older sister lost to meningitis before Sophie was born, her wartime years in France, and her first meeting with Constantine in Rome.